 An electrical shock can short-circuit the body’s own electrical systems, causing nerves to either stop or to fire erratically, which may result in:

 - Cataracts that develop immediately or years later

 - Disrupted brain activity (including seizures and loss of consciousness)

 - Extreme swelling in limbs that may cut off blood supply

 - Muscles to contract violently

-The severity of injury someone experiences ranges from minor to fatal and is determined by the following factors:
+The severity of injury can range from minor to fatal, depending on the following factors:

 - Duration of exposure to the current – In general, the longer the person is exposed to the current, the worse the injury.

 - Intensity of the current – Anything over 500 volts is considered high voltage.
-High voltage can jump (arc) through the air anywhere from an inch up to several feet, depending on the voltage.
-Thus, a person may be injured simply by coming too close to a high-voltage line.
+High voltage can jump through the air several feet, causing a person to be injured just by coming too close to a high-voltage line.